Learning My Father’s Language

 Yes, I admitted, when I was four and five years old, with my mother.
 I showed a few of the older women pictures of my mother and me from that time.
 And they remembered us.
 They remembered her.
 I have occasionally been recognized in the street or in a bar for my disreputable career as a pamphleteer.
 But this was the first time in my adult life that a stranger recognized me as the son of my mother.
 And knew my mother because of what language she chose to speak.

 I was put in a class made up mostly of children.
-I was made to re-learn what I had known and forgotten as a toddler.
+I was made to relearn what I had known and forgotten as a toddler.
 We counted, and practiced saying “Hello” and “How are you?”
 For me, this is the hardest part of learning a language.
 The humiliation of being a child again.
 I make my living with words and I can be astonishingly vain.
 Learning Irish as an adult means screwing up the simplest things, like counting from a haon to a deich.

 There were only a few people my age at the weekend.
 There was Antoin, a young teacher who grew up in West Belfast.
 And Megan from Boston.
 They knew each other from previous academic conferences on Ulster’s culture.
 But they accepted me, for that weekend at least, as a friend.
 I know this is sickening for an Irish person like yourself to read, but of course I made fast friends with the man from Belfast.
 How typical.
 How obscene.
 It was Irish Americans who wear their Irishness so lightly—a pin asking for a kiss—romanticizing or even financing men in the Falls Road, who wear their Irishness as a ski mask.
 Alas, Antoin and I couldn’t help it.
 We both have that thing, of having grown up outside of the Republic, in very different situations, where Irishness must be asserted.
 But not too loud.
-It is customary at Daltai an Gaeilge to prepare a “party piece,” a song, or a poem—preferably in Irish.
+It is customary at Daltai na Gaeilge to prepare a “party piece,” a song, or a poem—preferably in Irish.
 Antoin, Megan, and I all tried to duck this for drinking and arguing about the Rising.

 The night went on, and most of the party retreated for bed.
 But the drinks flowed on, and something started to happen to the three of us.
 I believe it was something around each of us that started to crack.
 Something like the encasing that our common culture imposes on us.
-I can’t speak for everyone, but I can say with some assurance that mass media was my primary teacher growing up.
+I can’t speak for everyone, but I can say with some assurance that mass media were my primary teacher growing up.
 And it taught me and my friends how to conform with one another.
 It slipped under the table to me a lesson that sincerity is a kind of weakness.
 That it will be used against me.
 And that any sentiment at all, anything that could expose you to the danger of ridicule or the genuine possession of an emotion, should be double- and triple-Saran-wrapped in irony.
 I suppose we do this for safety somehow, as if unwrapped passion itself is so flammable, it would consume our little worlds at the instant we exposed it to open air.

 I was getting drunk.
 And so I grabbed Antoin at one point, and quietly I sang to him a very silly song I know about Ulster, “The Old Orange Flute.”
 He let out big gulps of laughter and an almost maniacal smile.
 And this new mood descended on the room.
 Now, for everyone there, I was made to sing the things I sing my daughter.
 I tried “The Wind That Shakes the Barley.”
 I don’t have a voice for real work on the stage, but for a bar or night like that one, it’s pretty good.
 And then Megan, in a crushingly tender soprano, sang “She Moved Through the Fair.”
-Here it was: we revealed to everyone left, and maybe even to ourselves, that we, yes, the young ones, were romantics too.
+Here it was: We revealed to everyone left, and maybe even to ourselves, that we, yes, the young ones, were romantics too.

 Antoin got up and recited by the Bobby Sands poem, “The Rhythm of Time.”
 By the time in that poem when “the undauntable thought,” “screamed aloud by Kerry lakes, as it was knelt upon the ground,” Antoin was sobbing openly and unashamed before us.
 When was the last time you saw a man in his mid-20s reciting a poem in front of people he just met and croaking out the words through tears?